jruels/fun-istio/labs/02-compose/index.md

 ### Web
 The web image will hold an example Flask app.
 Add the following files to the web directory to prepare the app:

-Create a Python version file to specify we want Python 3.6
+Create a version file to specify we want Python 3.6
 ```
 echo "3.6.0" >> web/.python-version
 ```